-4th-grade Uvalde survivor: ‘I don’t want it to happen again’
+4th grade Uvalde survivor: ‘I don’t want it to happen again’

 The testimony at the House Oversight Committee comes as lawmakers are working to strike a bipartisan agreement on gun safety measures in the aftermath of back-to-back mass shootings.

-Rep. Carolyn Maloney, D-N.Y., the panel’s chairwoman, called the hearing to focus on the human impact of gun violence and the urgency for lawmakers to enact gun control legislation.
+Rep. Carolyn Maloney, D-N.Y., the panel’s chairwoman, called the hearing to focus on the human impact of gun violence and the urgency for gun control legislation.

 “I am asking every Member of this Committee to listen with an open heart to the brave witnesses who have come forward to tell their stories about how gun violence has impacted their lives,” Maloney said in opening remarks.
 “Our witnesses today have endured pain and loss.
 Yet they are displaying incredible courage by coming here to ask us to do our jobs.”

+The parents of the victims and survivors implored lawmakers not to let their children’s death and pain be in vain.
+After Miah spoke, her father told lawmakers that he testified because “I could have lost my baby girl.”

+“But she is not the same little girl that I use to play with,” Cerrillo said.
+“Schools are not safe anymore.
+Something needs to really change.”

-The panel also included raw testimony from Zeneta Everhart, whose 20-year-old son Zaire was wounded in the Buffalo mass shooting.
+Also testifying was Zeneta Everhart, whose 20-year-old son Zaire was wounded in the Buffalo mass shooting.

 Everhart told lawmakers it was their duty to draft legislation that protects Zaire and other Americans.
 She said that if they did not find the testimony moving enough to act on gun laws, they had an invitation to go to her home to help her clean her son’s wounds.